A Characterization of Multioutput Learnability: Introduction

 Closing the question of learnability for multiclass problems, \cite{Brukhimetal2022} shows that the Daniely-Shwartz (DS) dimension, originally proposed by \cite{DanielyShwartz2014}, characterizes multiclass learnability in the infinite labels setting.
 Similarly, in the online setting, the Littlestone dimension \citep{Littlestone1987LearningQW} characterizes the online learnability of a binary function class and a generalization of the Littlestone dimension \citep{DanielyERMprinciple} characterizes online learnability in the multiclass setting with finite labels.
 As for scalar-valued regression, the fat shattering \citep{BARTLETT1996} and the sequential fat shattering \citep{rakhlin2015online} dimensions characterize batch and online learnability respectively.
 Surprisingly, to our best knowledge, no such characterization of the learnability of multioutput function classes exists in the literature.

 In this paper, we close this gap by characterizing the learnability of function classes $\Fcal \subseteq\Ycal^{\Xcal}$, where $\Ycal \subseteq\reals^K$ is vector-valued target space for some $K \in \naturals$.
+Let us define scalar-valued function classes $\mathcal{F}_k = \{x \mapsto \inner{f(x)}{e_k}\, :\, f \in \Fcal\}$ for each $k \in [K]$, where $\{e_1, \ldots, e_K\}$ is the standard basis of $\mathbb{R}^K$.
+Similarly, define $\Ycal_k := \{\inner{y}{e_k}\, :\, y \in \Ycal\}$.
 Our main result, informally stated below, asserts that $\Fcal$ is learnable if and only if each coordinate restriction $\Fcal_k$ is learnable. \begin{theorem*}(\emph{Informal}) A multioutput function class $\Fcal \subseteq\Ycal^{\Xcal}$ is learnable if and only if each restriction $\Fcal_k \subseteq\Ycal_k^{\Xcal}$ is learnable. \end{theorem*} We prove a version of this result in four canonical settings: batch classification, online classification, batch regression, and online regression.
-In addition, our result holds for a general family of loss functions, including those that are decomposable and non-decomposable.
+For the batch settings, we consider the PAC framework and for the online settings, we consider the fully adversarial model.
+In addition, our result holds for a wide family of loss functions.
 A unifying theme throughout all four learning settings is our ability to \textit{constructively} convert a learning algorithm $\Acal$ for $\Fcal$ into learning algorithm $\Acal_k$ for $\Fcal_k$ for each $k \in \{1, ..., K\}$ and vice versa.
-We show that even for multioutput losses that tightly ``couple" the $K$ coordinates of a function class, their learnability still depends on the learnability of each individual coordinate.
-Our proof techniques, however, do not extend naturally to the case when $K$ is not finite.
-So, characterizing learnability for an infinite dimensional target space is an interesting open problem.
+We show that even for multioutput losses that tightly ``couple" the $K$ coordinates of a function class, their learnability still depends on the learnability of each coordinate.
+For the batch setting, our algorithmic techniques use the realizable-to-agnostic conversion introduced by \cite{hopkins22a}.
+In the online setting, we provide a new realizable-to-agnostic conversion similar in the spirit of \cite{hopkins22a}.
+In principle, both ours and \cite{hopkins22a}'s realizable-to-agnostic conversion is based on the idea of using algorithms to construct a cover of function classes, originally introduced in the seminal work of \cite{ben2009agnostic}.

+Our proof techniques, however, do not extend naturally to the case when $K$ is infinite.
+So, characterizing learnability for an infinite-dimensional target space is an interesting open problem.
+Moreover, our reductions are computationally inefficient and lead to sub-optimal sample complexities and regret bounds.
+As such, we leave the construction of efficient and optimal multioutput learning algorithms as an interesting direction for the future work.